Friday, August 17, 2012

 “Oh,” Sid said airily, “the plate gave birth while it was at my house.”

 Benny blinked.
 He was no fool—at least, not in his own estimation—but the saucer did look useful.
-So, with a shrug, he accepted both without further inquiry.
+So, with a shrug, he accepted it without further inquiry.

 A few weeks later, Sid came knocking again.
 This time, he borrowed a pitcher.
 And sure enough, when he returned it, there was a miniature pitcher tagging along.